bp_reengineering

 4. Design a cutting-edge future-state process map

 Create a new process that solves all the problems you have identified.
 Don’t be afraid to design a totally new process that is sure to work well.
 Designate KPIs for every step of the process.
+Consider platforms for approvals and workflows to streamline processes.

 5. Implement future state changes and be mindful of dependencies